OSGConnect/tutorial-bwa/README.md

            Memory (MB)          :      144     2048      2500
 ```

 Here we see that we used less than half of both the disk space and memory we requested.
-In future jobs, we could request a smaller amount of each resource, such as 0.5 GB of disk space and 0.5 GB of memory.
-We should run additional test jobs using these resource requests to ensure that they will allow our job to complete successfully before scaling up our analysis.
+In future jobs, we should request a smaller amount of each resource, such as 0.5 GB of disk space and 0.5 GB of memory.
+Prior to scaling up our analysis, we should run additional test jobs using these resource requests to ensure that they are sufficient to allow our job to complete successfully.

 # Scaling Up to Analyze Multiple Samples
 In preparation for scaling up, please review our [guide on how to scale up after a successful test job](https://support.opensciencegrid.org/support/solutions/articles/12000076552-scaling-up-after-success-with-test-jobs) and how to
 [easily submit multiple jobs with a single submit file](https://support.opensciencegrid.org/support/solutions/articles/12000073165-easily-submit-multiple-jobs)

-After reviewing how to submit multiple jobs with a single submit file, we see that an option for scaling up our analysis is to use `queue <var> from <list.txt>`.
+After reviewing how to submit multiple jobs with a single submit file, it is possible to determine that the most appropriate way to submit multiple jobs for this analysis is to use `queue <var> from <list.txt>`.

-To use this option, we first need to create a file with just the names of our samples that we want to analyze and to cut all information after the "_" symbol to remove the forward/reverse read information and file extensions.
-We will save the sample names in a file called `samples.txt`.
+To use this option, we first need to create a file with just the sample names/IDs that we want to analyze.
+To do this, we want to cut all information after the "_" symbol to remove the forward/reverse read information and file extensions.
+For example, we want SRR2584863_1.trim.sub.fastq to become just SRR2584863.

+We will save the sample names in a file called `samples.txt`:

 ```
 cd data/trimmed_fastq_small/